De la Concorde overpass collapse: Agency responses

-Montreal Gazette transit journalist Andy Riga (2006) interviewed Marc LaForge, from the Societe de transport de Laval, about the transport department suing Transport Quebec to pay for all these extra services:
+Montreal Gazette transit journalist Andy Riga (2006) interviewed Marc LaForge, from the Société de transport de Laval, about the transport department suing Transport Quebec to pay for all these extra services:

-"Laval's transit authority - the Societe de transport de Laval - is asking for $312,500, for now.
+"Laval's transit authority - the Société de transport de Laval - is asking for $312,500, for now.
 That's $12,000 for each of the 25 weekdays from October 2nd to November 3rd on which it provided extra services for commuters whose routes were affected by the collapse".

 Costs also included paying overtime to drivers.

 Detour routes

 The official detour routes were as follows: